pwgcz/universal-shop/README.md

 * React 16.13.1

 ### Features
-User who is not log in can see products available, but only logedin user can ad items to Cart and make orders.
+User who is not log in can see products available, but only login user can ad items to Cart and make orders.
 Application provided staff user who can add new products and changes status of orders every user.
 Staff permissions can grant only super user provided by Django.

 ### DataStructure
 Database was created using PostgreSQL based on graph schema presented here